Internal Medicine Residency Curriculum | NYU Grossman Long Island School of Medicine | NYU Langone Health

 Our Internal Medicine Residency program is a leader and innovator in block model ambulatory education.
 We offer a two-week block of ambulatory clinic, which provides an uninterrupted inpatient and outpatient schedule.
 Residents can concentrate on their inpatient services or electives, which results in optimal patient care, teamwork, and education.

-Didactics during the ambulatory clinic blocks include presentations given by subspecialists on various topics related to non–internal medicine primary care disciplines, including dermatology, ophthalmology, podiatry, and otolaryngology.
-Residents at all levels also present general internal medicine topics with opportunities to review board–relevant questions on a daily basis.
-We also discuss practical approaches to behavioral medicine issues and advanced patient interviewing skills.
+• Weekly full day of didactics during the ambulatory clinic blocks include presentations given by subspecialists on various topics related to non–internal medicine primary care disciplines, including dermatology, ophthalmology, podiatry and otolaryngology.

 Electives

-With guidance from a faculty mentor, internal medicine residents are encouraged to tailor their 10 months of elective time toward future professional interests and career goals.
-Elective rotations provide residents with experience in many ambulatory and inpatient subspecialty medicine areas, including anesthesia, cardiology, dermatology, endocrinology, gastroenterology, geriatrics, hematology–oncology, hospitalist medicine, infectious diseases, interventional cardiology, nephrology, neurology, palliative care, perioperative consultation, pulmonary and critical care medicine, radiology, radiation oncology, rheumatology, sports medicine, and urgent care.
+With guidance from a faculty mentor, internal medicine residents are encouraged to tailor elective time toward future professional interests and career goals.
+Elective rotations provide residents with experience in many ambulatory and inpatient subspecialty medicine areas, including anesthesia, cardiology, dermatology, endocrinology, gastroenterology, geriatrics, hematology–oncology, hospitalist medicine, infectious diseases, interventional cardiology, nephrology, neurology, palliative care, perioperative consultation, pulmonary and critical care medicine, radiology, radiation oncology, rheumatology, and sports medicine.
 Electives are also available in administration and leadership and occupational environmental medicine.

 Research Opportunities

 The Internal Medicine Residency offers nationally recognized and funded basic science and clinical research opportunities through the many subspecialty divisions in the Department of Medicine, as well as in the other departments.
-Our residents regularly participate in electives at the National Institute of Health (NIH) and engage in research projects at the Cold Spring Harbor Research Laboratory.
 Residents collaborate with co-residents and faculty research mentors in research in the specialty or primary care area of their choice.
+Resident research has led to publications in peer reviewed journals as well as presentations both locally and at national conferences.

 A series of research workshops for residents include topics such as critical appraisal of the literature, statistics, and study design, which residents then apply to their own research projects, as well as during journal clubs, morning reports, and other conferences.